jkirkwin/CSC360/file system/README.md

 and does not already exist in the parent directory specified.
 It now relies on a few other functions including get_dir_entries which is unimplmented (and obviously untested).

+Added loads of helper functions like get_block, get_blocks, get_dir_entries, etc. to help with reading and writing tasks.
+These have (almost) all been tested!

-[TODO] I changed the get_inode_block function to grab from the checkpoint buffer, and this needs to be reflected in the test for this function
+I changed the get_inode_block function to grab from the checkpoint buffer.

 [TODO] Another thing to we need to figure out is the inode cache that we're going to use.
 It feels easiest to hold an array of arrays of inode_t pointers,